Maddious/RiTA-DiscordBot/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Error Message from Webhook**
+Pleasr give the error message from Discord Webhook

 **Screenshots**
 If applicable, add screenshots to help explain your problem.